pr-iti/pr-iti/README.md

-<h2>hii, Priti this side..</h2>
+<h2> 👋Hii, Priti this side..</h2>
 <br>
-## Hi there! 👋

-I'm **Priti**, a passionate developer and an eager tech bee! 🌼 I'm constantly exploring the world of technology and innovation.
-Let's build the future, one commit at a time!

-## Hi there! 👋
+## HII TECHIES! 👋

-I'm **Priti**, a passionate developer and an eager tech bee! 🌼 I'm constantly exploring the world of technology and innovation.
+As a passionate developer and an eager tech bee! 🌼 I'm constantly exploring the world of technology and innovation.
 Let's build the future, one commit at a time!

 ## About Me